-OVERVIEW: The Bezos Family Foundation is solely dedicated to enriching education for students—starting before formal education begins, continuing through K-12 education, and positioning students for college success and enriched lives.
+OVERVIEW: The Bezos Family Foundation prioritizes education enrichment—starting before formal education begins, continuing through K-12 education, and positioning students for college success and enriched lives.

-Your challenge as a filmmaker is to gain direct access to the Bezos clan or its small group of staff, because the foundation does not accept unsolicited proposals, or even unsolicited inquiries.
+The challenge for filmmakers is to gain direct access to the Bezos family or its small group of staff, because the foundation does not accept unsolicited proposals or inquiries.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)